<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Desired qualities of inground pools (fiberglass vs. vinyl pool)

-Vinyl liner pools typically cost about $10,000 less than fiberglass pools upfront.
-However, they need the liner replaced every 5–9 years and tend to look cheap.
-Fiberglass pools are much more durable, need less maintenance, and look classy.
+Vinyl liner pools typically cost less, often about $10,000+ less than fiberglass pools.
+However, they require the liner to be replaced every 5–9 years and may not have the same aesthetic appeal.
+In contrast, fiberglass pools are much more durable and require less maintenance.

 Customization